Iitian-om/ProjectX/SETUP.md

 ## Contributing

 1. Work in `frontend/` directory for UI changes
+2. Use reusable components from `components/` folder
+3. Follow Industrial Dusk color palette
-2. Document all n8n workflows in `n8n/workflows/`
+4. Document all n8n workflows in `n8n/workflows/`
-3. Update relevant phase docs in `docs/`
+5. Update relevant phase docs in `docs/`
-4. Test locally before committing
+6. Test locally before committing
+7. Ensure responsive design for all new pages

 ---